filecoin-project/f3-activation-contract/devnotes.md

    PRIVATE_KEY="..."
    ```

 2. **Deploy the Contract**: Deploy the contract using your private key.
 It is recommended to deploy on the mainnet for best results with BlockScout.
-Avoid specifying the parameters file to use the deploying key as the owner:
+Avoid specifying the `ignition/parameters_mainnet.json` file to use the deploying key as the owner:
    ```bash
    npx hardhat ignition deploy ignition/modules/F3Parameters.ts --network filecoinmainnet --deployment-id mainnet-scratchpad1
    ```